Malay-16/Telecom-Customer-Churn-Prediction-Retention-Analytics/README.md

 This project demonstrates the practical application of **Data Analytics**, **Machine Learning**, and **Business Problem Solving** in a real-world telecom use case.

 ---

-### ⭐ If you found this project useful, feel free to star the repository!